tantoon94/Reversed-Gramophone/README.md

 ## What is the Reversed Gramophone?

 This device is an experimental project aiming to visualise sound physically in real-time.
 Although various software exists that visualizes sound using digital tools and algorithms, it has been a challenge to materialize the effect of sound and make it visible without using a digital screen.
 Many artists and technicians have stemmed projects with the same goal.
-An example would be the experiments with salt and water to make sound visible through cymatics.
+An example would be the experiments with salt, water and laser [https://gist.github.com/steventhebrave/7c16a72fb940b05b5e5218390418b5bf] to make sound visible through cymatics.
 However, the momentary nature of the sound made capturing a continuous sound like a music peace difficult.
 Therefore, this project was introduced to capture not only the momentary notes and pitches of the sound in real-time but also to visualise the recorded waves on a histogram that could show the overall look of the sound in time.

 ## Components